 Daily 11:00am, 12:00pm, 2:00pm, 3:00pm

-Each program limited to 15 people. (duration: 40 minutes)
+Each program limited to 15 people. (duration: 40 minutes) Masks are required.

 Learn about the experiences of the generations of enslaved who lived and worked at Middleton Place.
 The “Beyond the Fields: Enslavement at Middleton Place” program facilitates a conversation about slavery in American history with stories of brutality, survival, contribution, and perseverance.
 History once lost is found and brought to life in a relevant way that connects us as Americans.